Weight Watchers Launches a Fully Integrated Platform for the GLP-1 Era

 NEW YORK, Dec.
-16, 2025 (GLOBE NEWSWIRE) -- WW International, Inc. (NASDAQ: WW) (“Weight Watchers”), the global leader in science-backed weight management, today introduced a new, fully integrated experience that unites GLP-1 prescribing, personalized nutrition, behavioral support, coaching, and community within a redesigned app experience and digital platform.
+16, 2025 (GLOBE NEWSWIRE) -- WW International, Inc. (NASDAQ: WW) (“Weight Watchers”), the global leader in science-backed weight management, today introduced a new, fully integrated experience bringing together comprehensive support for members on GLP-1 medications, personalized nutrition, behavioural support, coaching, and community within a redesigned app and digital platform.
 Built for a new era of weight management and long-term health, the new integrated offering delivers coordinated, evidence-based support that adapts to members’ lives and helps them achieve—and sustain—superior results.

-"People want safe, expert access to GLP-1 medications, support that fits the way they actually live, and most importantly, real and sustainable results.
+“As GLP-1 medications become available in more markets, people are increasingly looking for safe, expert guidance and support that fits the way they actually live.
+And most importantly, they want real and sustainable results.
 This is what Weight Watchers delivers.
-In fact, members who use GLP-1s while engaging with the Weight Watchers program lose more weight and report higher satisfaction and quality of life—which is why 90% of surveyed GLP-1 users expressed interest in joining community-based support programs like ours," said Tara Comonte, CEO of Weight Watchers.
-"Weight Watchers combines access to specialist physicians who prescribe GLP-1s to eligible members, six decades of effective behavior change backed by science, and a community that knows what it takes to succeed.
-Now, we are building on this foundation with a redesigned user experience and new tools that are easy to use, easy to follow, and tailored to each members’ unique needs to help them reach their goals and achieve results that last."
+In fact, members who use GLP-1s while engaging with the Weight Watchers program lose more weight and report higher satisfaction and quality of life,” said Tara Comonte, CEO of Weight Watchers.
+“Weight Watchers combines six decades of effective, science-backed behaviour change with the structure, coaching, and community that help people succeed.
+Now, we are building on this foundation with a redesigned user experience and new tools that are easy to use, easy to follow, and tailored to each member’s unique needs to help them reach their goals and achieve results that last.”

+GLP-1 Success: A Comprehensive Support Program for a New Era of Weight Health

+As GLP-1 medications become available in more markets, people are looking for trusted guidance to use them safely and effectively.
+Our new GLP-1 Success was built for exactly that.
+The program provides personalized nutrition guidance, tools to track weight loss and medication doses, strategies for managing side effects, and strength plans to help preserve muscle.
+Members also gain access to coaches trained in GLP-1 support and virtual communities with others on a similar journey.

 A New Digital Experience Designed to Power Better Results

-In addition to its GLP-1 Success and Med+ solutions, Weight Watchers is unveiling a reimagined digital experience that combines decades of behavior-change expertise with new technology to give members a clearer, more personalized view of their weight health and help them be more successful in reaching and sustaining their goals.
+In addition to its GLP-1 Success, Weight Watchers is unveiling a reimagined digital experience that combines decades of behaviour-change expertise with new technology to give members a clearer, more personalized view of their weight health and help them be more successful in reaching and sustaining their goals.

 - Weight Health Score, a simple, science-based view of progress

-A new AI-powered body scan tracks changes in fat and muscle mass over time, offering insights that a scale alone cannot provide.
-This is especially important for members using GLP-1 medication who may see substantial changes in body weight, and benefit from a clearer picture that supports fat loss while preserving muscle mass and strength.
+A new AI Body Scanner tracks changes in fat and muscle over time, offering insights that a scale alone cannot provide.
+This is especially important for members who may be in menopause or on a GLP-1 weight loss medication who may see substantial changes in body weight, and benefit from a clearer picture that supports fat loss while preserving muscle mass and strength.

 - Exclusive Fitness Content